Lubbock, Texas: Highways

 Lubbock is served by major highways.
 Interstate 27 (the former Avenue H) links the city to Amarillo and Interstate 40, a transcontinental route.
 I-27 was completed through the city in 1992 (it originally terminated just north of downtown).
-Other major highways include US 62 and US 82, which run concurrently (except for 4th Street (82) and 19th Street (62)) through the city east–west as the Marsha Sharp Freeway, 19th Street (62 only), 4th Street/Parkway Drive (82 only) and Idalou Highway.
-US 84 (Avenue Q/Slaton Highway/Clovis Road) is also another east–west route running NW/SE diagonally.
+Other major highways include US 62 and US 82, which run concurrently (except for 4th Street via US 82 and 19th Street via US 62) through the city east–west as the Marsha Sharp Freeway, 19th Street (US 62 only), 4th Street/Parkway Drive (US 82 only) and Idalou Highway.
+US 84 (Avenue Q/Slaton Highway/Clovis Road) is also another east–west route running northwest–southeast diagonally.
 US Highway 87 runs between San Angelo and Amarillo and follows I-27 concurrently.
 State Highway 114 runs east–west, following US 62/82 on the east before going its own way.
 Lubbock is circled by Loop 289, which suffers from traffic congestion despite being a potential bypass around the city, which is the reason behind I-27 and Brownfield Highway being built through the city to have freeway traffic flow effectively inside the loop.

 The city is set up on a simple grid plan.
 In the heart of the city, numbered streets run east–west and lettered avenues run north–south – the grid begins at Avenue A in the east and First Street in the north.
 North of First Street, city planners chose to name streets alphabetically from the south to the north after colleges and universities.
 The north–south avenues run from A to Y. What would be Avenue Z is actually University Avenue, since it runs along the east side of Texas Tech.
-Beyond that, the A-to-Z convention resumes, using US cities found east of the Mississippi (e.g. Akron Avenue, Boston Avenue, Canton Avenue).
+Beyond that, the A-to-Z convention resumes, using US cities found east of the Mississippi River (e.g. Akron Avenue, Boston Avenue, Canton Avenue).
 Again, the Z name is not used, with Slide Road appearing in its place.